delaneyj/datastar/site/static/md/errors/TextKeyNotAllowed.md

 # Error: TextKeyNotAllowed

-A key was provided to the `data-text` attribute.
+The key `{ key }` was provided to the `data-text` attribute.
 The `data-text` attribute must _only_ have a value, representing an expression that is evaluated used as the text content of the element.

 Example: